nikolajRoager/AnalyseLossesUsingGenerators/readme.md

 I have made a python program (`plotExample.py`) which takes the data from `load example.txt` and turns them into plots (See the last chapter in this document)

-List of all tags
+List of all tags (You can ignore this chapter, if you only intend to use my example)
 -----
-If the tag matches the exact model name, it will also be counted, but I recommend against using that, as the Oryx database sometimes mis-spells the exact model names.
+If the tag matches the exact model name, it will also be counted, but I recommend against using that, as the Oryx database sometimes misspells the exact model names.

+The Tags are loaded from the file `definitions.txt` If you can modify the file definitions.txt to add more tags or remove tags.

 The different Tags this program support include nations which primarily DEVELOPED the system: